ahmadhamawi/OOP-Program-Calendar-/README.md

 # OOP-Program-Calendar-
-It is a program which let store in the date and time an event.
-You can Add, Replace, Delete, and Print from and to a File too.
+It is a program that let stores in the date and time of an event.
+You can Add, Replace, Delete, Read from, and Print to a File too.
-We used the HushMap to store the events (as a Value) to Keys (Dates).
+I used the HushMap to store the events (as a Value) to Keys (Dates).